dhis2/design-system/atoms/elevation.md

 ## Usage

-Use elevation to seperate interface elements from one another.
+Use elevation to separate interface elements from one another.
 This is useful for creating hierarchies or showing extra information without breaking a layout.

 Layering elements upon one another can communicate hierarchies and distinguish different elements apart.